Kafka / Message Broker

 # client_key_path: "/path/to/client.key"Environment Variable Overrides

-Use double underscores for nesting:
+Use double underscores for nesting.
+Important keys include:

 Security Schemas